gakalmar/Notes/JS_Useful_Functions.md

 array.filter(condition)                             //creates a new array with elements that pass a specific condition
                                                     //condition example: (elementInArray => elementInArray.length > 4)

-parseInt("42")                                      //converts a string into a number 42.toString()                                       //converts a number into a string
+parseInt("42")                                      //converts a string into an integer parseFloat("42.184923")                             //converts a string into a float 42.toString()                                       //converts a number into a string

 OBJECTS: